ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 ## Overview
 Fatigue risk management in safety-critical industries often relies on biomathematical models using decades-old assumptions based on small studies.
-Our research with the Australian Navy demonstrates that customised, data-informed models significantly outperform these one-size-fits-all approaches.
+Our research demonstrates that customised, data-informed models significantly outperform these one-size-fits-all approaches.
 This post explains why current industry-standard fatigue forecasting software may be inadequate and how organisations can achieve more accurate predictions through data-driven solutions.